randust/tp/docs/UserGuide.md

 ```
 /list-sort <SORT FIELD> <SORT DIRECTION>
 ```
 - `<SORT FIELD>` specifies the attribute to sort by.
-Avaliable options are:
+Available options are:
    - `name` - sorts alphabetically by description,
    - `amount` - sorts by amount
    - `category` - sorts by category